 Focus Group Discussion (FGD) is one of the most popular qualitative research methods.
 It is a discussion guided by the moderator as par the prepared interview guidelines.
 The survey is carried out in several groups of 8 to 12 persons.
 The optimal duration of a group discussion is around two hours normally.
-The warm atmosphere created during an interview and encouraged by the moderator allows disclosing participants' habits, convictions, opinions, preferences, tastes, associations, etc. Focus group discussions are carried out with recording and observing equipment; discussion is recorded simultaneously.
+The warm atmosphere created during an interview and encouraged by the moderator allows disclosing participants' habits, convictions, opinions, preferences, tastes, associations, etc. Focus group discussion is recorded simultaneously.
 Focus group discussions should be used when you need to understand an issue at a deeper level based on opinions and perspectives.
 They help add meaning and understanding to existing knowledge or getting at the "why" and "how" of a topic.
 It is also important to make sure that the participants have provided informed consent verbally or ideally on a written form.